Shreya-ravi/Underwater-FISH-Detection/README.md

 # 🧾 Conclusion
-The project compares multiple deep learning models on underwater object detection.
-Faster R-CNN emerged as the most effective model due to its superior detection precision, though YOLOv5 is recommended for real-time use due to its speed.
+This project evaluated multiple object detection models for underwater species detection.
+Among them, Faster R-CNN achieved the highest accuracy and confidence score, making it the most reliable for precise detection.
+However, YOLOv5 is better suited for real-time applications due to its speed.
+The results demonstrate that model choice should balance accuracy and efficiency based on deployment needs.